Please read all policies to help create a safe and healthy environment for everyone.

 Refunds, Cancellations, and Make-up Classes

-We do not issue refunds unless a class is cancelled by an instructor or the studio.
-However we will allow you to make up one missed class per session in another class that you have the prerequisites for.
+We do not issue refunds unless a class is canceled by an instructor or the studio.
+However we will have a monthly “make-up” day that people can participate in if they have missed a class.
 If you miss more than one class a session, those class credits will be forfeited.
 You must do all make up classes within a session, or they will be forfeited.
 If you are missing too many classes you might consider signing up for drop ins, which are a few dollars more per class.

 The Last Carnival reserves the right to cancel any session of classes that does not have 3 or more students registered.
 Students who are registered in a class that gets canceled will be allowed to transfer into a different class or receive a refund.

 The Last Carnival offers many classes for beginners that have no prerequisites.
 In these classes instructors will work with you to help you attain your own personal goals.
 You will never be asked to perform a set of skills that is unsafe for you or that you are not ready for, but we will help you to reach past your former personal best.
-Some intermediate and advanced classes have specific prerequisites (i.e. other classes that we offer, shown mastery of a set of skills, or studio owner or instructor approval) that are in place to assure everyone’s safety.
+Some intermediate and advanced classes have specific prerequisites (i.e. other classes that we offer, shown mastery of a set of skills, or studio owner or instructor approval) that are in place to ensure everyone’s safety.
 Check out our class description for prerequisites and details or ask Sihka if unsure if a certain class is right for you.

 What to Wear and Not to Wear